makeitlabs/authbackend/README.md

 pip3 install email_validator
 pip3 install pycurl
 pip3 install configparser
-pip3 install slackclient
-pip3 install coverage (If test coverage is used) pip3 install functools (Unclear if this actually works or not??)
+pip3 install functools (Unclear if this actually works or not??) pip3 install slackclient (DEPRICATED?!) pip3 install slack_sdk (THis is the newer one) pip3 install coverage (If test coverage is used)
 ```

 For Covid-19 video kiosk compliance reporting script